Group urges feds to investigate Snapchat over fentanyl sales | Times Leader

 “You can’t go after the phone company just because it’s the method of communication,” he said.
 Still, “All these social media companies need to do more.”

-This story corrects the name spelling of the executive director of National Crime Prevention Council.
+This story corrects the spelling of the last name of the executive director of National Crime Prevention Council.
 It is Paul DelPonte, not DePonte.